whyboris/utilitarianism.net/content/utilitarian-thinker/susanna-newcome.md

 - “[A person] may say, he fed, he cloath’d, but when that which should feed and cloath, is to be parted with by himself, in that thing desired to be pardon’d; but God not only wills, but in all actings with sensible beings promotes their happiness: consequently man must, if he would be acceptable to God, promote happiness whenever he has the opportunity.” (_Enquiry_)
 - “[An individual should] remember, when he makes the Creatures labour, to do it with mercy; to lay no grievous burden on them, and what is not proportion’d to their strength; to use them with no unnecessary severity; but to be as compassionate towards them, as is consistent with them being serviceable to him.
 And further, when he takes away their lives, he is to remember to do it in that manner which is least painful to them.” (_Enquiry_)

-_Written by Patrick Connolly_

-### About the Author
+{{< essay-author
+     image="/img/authors/Patrick-Connolly.jpg"
+     text="Patrick Connolly - Caroline Goddard Photography" >}}

-**[Patrick Connolly](https://sites.google.com/site/patrickjconnolly3/)** is an Assistant Professor of philosophy at Lehigh University.
+[Patrick Connolly](https://sites.google.com/site/patrickjconnolly3/) is an Assistant Professor of philosophy at Lehigh University.
 His research focuses on issues at the intersection of philosophy, theology, and the natural sciences in seventeenth-century Europe.
 While much of his past work focuses on the thought of John Locke and Isaac Newton, he has also pursued projects relating to a number of lesser-known figures including Susanna Newcome.

 {{< all-thinkers >}}